JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - Intersection Observer API - allows us to observe changes to the way a certain target element intersects another element or the viewport.
 - All sections of the DOM will be observed when the page is loaded.
 - Have a look at useful screenshots for this.
 - You can use the `.length` property on Nodelists too.

+- <strong>Efficient script loading</strong> -
+- Using `defer` in the head, is overall the best solution to ensure that the scripts are executed in order.
+I.e. `<script defer src="script.js"></script>` in the head section.
+-